kernelle-soft/blizz/README.md

 ## A Quick Note

 Yes, I did actually draw those.
-Give me *some* credit, guys.
-It might take a village, but I made the damn village, so
+Give me *some* credit, guys!

 ![](./images/kernelle.png)

+This is a huge undertaking driven entirely by one person who'd like to take the time and energy to make this toolset high quality and free for independent developers.
+Please consider donating at:

+- patreon
+- kofi
+- some other thingamajig.